 For eligible students, loans through government and commercial sources are available and may be applied for through the Seminary's Financial Aid Office.
 Applicants are encouraged to explore opportunities for financial aid available in their states of residence prior to matriculation.
 Clinical traineeships, research fellowships, and teaching assistantships are provided to the extent they are available.
 Fuller Psychological and Family Services provide some clinical traineeships.
-The Travis Research Institute provides partial support through research fellowships that allow students to gain research experience and training under the guidance and supervision of a faculty member.
+The Travis Research Institute offers competitive research fellowships to selected students on a yearly basis.

-The seminary aids students and spouses in finding part-time positions in Pasadena, Phoenix and the surrounding areas.
-A large percentage of these jobs are in the mental health fields (clinics, counseling centers, etc.) or in residential homes, state or private hospitals, colleges, churches, etc. Some jobs are available in the areas of teaching and research as well as counseling, and involve service to all age groups.
-Many of these positions supplement the learning process for students.
 Students should be aware that graduate study is demanding and those in full-time programs who also work over 20 hours per week will likely compromise the quality of their educational experience.
 Students should be aware that the clinical settings often have no commitment to coordinate their work opportunities with the student's clinical training needs.
 The most serious problem present in many situations is the lack of regularly scheduled supervision provided by the setting.
 In order to ensure that students not engage in employment, which is incompatible with the degree training program, the faculty has established the policy outlined below:

-Students must obtain the approval of their director of clinical training before accepting employment in any setting in which the student will be carrying out any of the functions which are normally performed by clinical psychologists or marriage and family therapists and for which the student is in training within Fuller's degree programs.
+Students must obtain the approval, in advance, of their director of clinical training before accepting employment in any setting in which the student will be carrying out any of the functions which are normally performed by clinical psychologists or marriage and family therapists and for which the student is in training within Fuller's degree programs.
+Students are to contact their director of clinical training for more information regarding approval and documentation of additional clinical experiences.